Can a Moka Pot Explode? & How to Ensure Safety While Brewing

 Another prevalent myth is that all Moka Pots require high heat for brewing great coffee.

-Contrarily, using high heat may cause steam pressure to build too rapidly and potentially lead to an explosion.
+Contrarily, high heat may cause steam pressure to build too rapidly and potentially lead to an explosion.

 Instead, experts recommend using low to medium heat for a controlled brewing process, ensuring safety and preventing your coffee from tasting burnt or bitter.